Robust Least Squares Problems with Binary Uncertain Data

 \paragraph{2.
-The robust least squares problem with uncertain binary labels.} Consider a binary classification problem where the observed labels are given as $ b \in \{0,1\}^r $, and a subset of them, indexed by $ \mathcal{I} \subseteq [r] := \{1,\ldots,r\} $, may be mislabeled \cite{Akhtiamov2024}.
-To model this uncertainty, we set $n = r$ and define a diagonal matrix $ D \in \mathbb{R}^{r \times r} $, where each diagonal entry is given by
+The robust least squares problem with uncertain binary labels.} Consider a binary classification problem where the observed labels are given as $ b \in \{0,1\}^r $, and a subset of them, indexed by $ \mathcal{I} \subseteq [r] := \{1,\ldots,r\} $. {The set $\mathcal I$ can be viewed as a candidate unreliable-label set or a missing label set} \cite{Akhtiamov2024}.
+To model the uncertainty in labels, we set $n = r$ and define a diagonal matrix $ D \in \mathbb{R}^{r \times r} $, where each diagonal entry is given by

 This ensures that when $y$ takes values in $\{0,1\}^n$, the form $b + D y$ can encompass the true observation.
 This problem can then be formulated as